jrieker/CardGamesSolution/README.md

 Solitaire

-- The frontend is built with React and displays the game board, cards, and controls.
+- The frontend is built with React and displays the game board, cards, and controls
-- The backend is written in C# and handles all game logic, like validating moves, drawing cards, and tracking game state.
+- The backend is written in C# and handles all game logic, like validating moves, drawing cards, and tracking game state

 Cards are organized into four main areas: